-Weed, CA — The California contingent of the State of Jefferson (SoJ) secessionist movement announced today that it plans on establishing the nation’s first Sasquatch sanctuary and refuge which will be located in Siskiyou County.
-The idea is the brainchild of lifelong Weed, CA resident Reuben Ford who is both a Bigfoot “activist” and a staunch supporter of the goals of the State of Jefferson.
+Weed, CA — The California contingent of the State of Jefferson (SoJ) secessionist movement announced today that it plans on establishing the nation’s first Sasquatch sanctuary and refuge, which will be located in Siskiyou County.
+The idea is the brainchild of lifelong Weed, CA resident Reuben Ford, both a Bigfoot “activist” and a staunch supporter of the State of Jefferson’s goals.

 Mr. Ford says the sanctuary will serve two critical purposes.

 “You see, that’s the thing,” continued Mr. Ford, his eyes lighting up with excitement.
 “Not only are we going to protect the Sasquatch, but we can create an attraction for people to come and see him.
 I’ve even talked with them Hollywood TV folks about doing a show which would be good for the economy.”

 According to a recent study, the break-away SoJ would have approximately 950,000 citizens, or roughly 2% of the current California State population.
 It would be about Delaware or South Dakota’s size with a dramatic drop in GDP and tax revenue, which has led critics of the splitter movement to question whether they can make it on their own.

 “I understand their perceived disenfranchisement,” said the University of Chicago’s Professor James Badwater of the Badwater Institute of Public Policy, “but they pay the lowest taxes in California already and frankly generate very little income.
 They’re going to go from the 5th largest economy in the world to what I estimate to be a 2nd or 3rd world country in terms of productivity and GDP.
 They really need to think this through.
 Throwing up a few Bigfoot sanctuaries is not going to make up for these massive revenue shortfalls.”